rymatata/R-data-analysis-project/README.md

-# sas-data-analysis-project
-Analysis of data from research conducted in Portugal of 2008.
+# Analysis of Data Collected on Forest Fires